Wael Mohya

-Wael Mohya (born 31 December 2008) is a German professional footballer who plays as a midfielder for Borussia Mönchengladbach.
+Wael Mohya (born 31 December 2008) is a German professional footballer who plays as a midfielder for Bundesliga club Borussia Mönchengladbach.

 Early life

 Mohya was born on 31 December 2008.
-Born in Germany, he is of Moroccan descent through his parents.
+Born in Mettmann, Germany, he is of Moroccan descent through his parents.

 Club career

 As a youth player, Mohya joined the youth academy of SV Straelen.

 Following his stint there, he joined the youth academy of Bundesliga side Borussia Mönchengladbach in 2016 and was promoted to the club's senior team in 2025.
-On 28 October 2025, he debuted for them during a 3–1 home win over Karlsruher SC in the DFB-Pokal.
+On 28 October 2025, he debuted with the club during a 3–1 home win over Karlsruher SC in the DFB-Pokal.

 International career

 Mohya is a Germany youth international.
 On 17 November 2024, he debuted for the Germany national under-17 football team during a 2–2 friendly away draw with the Netherlands national under-17 football team.